Armbian OS – uEnv.ini and extlinux.conf

 On Windows systems, Id suggest using Notepad++ or a Unix text file editor as the files are stored in Unix text format and Windows Notepad may damage the files in such a way as to affect the boot process working.

 In short, look at the Armbian forums to find the best one, or just pick one that you think, list it in the uEnv.ini and extlinux.conf, see if the box will boot (try a different DTB file if not) and see if all the hardware works (Try a different DTB file if not, or some boxes its possible to find there is no bluetooth driver or something.
 Best to research the Armbian forums first to see what boxes people have success with.
+(Ill be adding a DTB database on this site in future and will update here when I do).

 There is no harm in just trying different DTB files, one at a time.
 Your box will either boot or not boot and either some or all of the features of your box will work.